10 Ways to reduce the indoor air pollution | Turmerry

 Beautiful spider plant kept indoors

 Recent studies show that air pollution can cause neurological health issues.
-It can affect our mental health and can cause depression.
+It can affect our mental health and cause depression.
+So, its worth investing in keeping your indoor air pollution as minimal as possible.

-Vacuum your carpets and floor regularly and they will keep working for you, improving the indoor air quality.
+Vacuum your carpets and floors regularly, and they will keep working for you, improving the indoor air quality.
 Make sure you are using a high-quality vacuum with micro or High Efficiency Particulate Air (HEPA) filtration.

 Indoor air pollutants can come from the kitchen too!
 Gas stoves and electric burners produce harmful pollutants, including carbon monoxide.
 So, when you're cooking, make sure to turn on your kitchen vents.
 If you don't have vents in your kitchen, at least open a window to help filter out the air.